 Christian Toto (DFCS Co-Chair)

 Christian Toto is the Assistant Editor of Big Hollywood, a comprehensive entertainment site.
-He provides film reviews for “Good Day Colorado” on Fox 31 as well as WTOP-FM radio in Washington, D.C., and “America’s Morning News,” a nationally syndicated radio show based in D.C.
-He frequently appears as a guest movie critic on “The Mike Rosen Show” heard in Denver on 850 KOA.
-He previously wrote for The Washington Times, The Denver Post, MovieMaker Magazine, boxoffice.com and Denver Magazine.
-His film web site, What Would Toto Watch?, offers original interviews, reviews and commentary.
+He provides film reviews for WTOP-FM radio in Washington, D.C.
+He appears each Friday on “The Mike Rosen Show” to chat movies on the Denver talk show’s program, heard on KOA Radio 850 AM.
+He previously wrote for The Washington Times, The Denver Post, MovieMaker Magazine, boxoffice.com and 5280.
+Follow him at @totomovies and read his tips on balancing fatherhood, marriage and leisure time at Daddylibrium.com.

 Barry Wurst II writes film reviews for Maui Time Weekly and teaches film classes at University of Colorado in Colorado Springs (UCCS).
 Wurst also does weekly radio spots for Wild 105.5 (“Hawaii’s Party Station!”), co-hosts podcasts for Screengeeks.com and has been published in Bright Lights Film Journal and in other film-related websites.
 He wrote his first movie review when he was 10 years old and used to self-publish issues of “Barry’s Picks” for the customers of Videoland & TV (the video store he worked at for 8 years).